gadeleon/gadeleon.github.io/_posts/2018-06-30-nowitstime.markdown

 along with relocation whether it's waiting for a visa to process or waiting for confirmation for housing.
 There's late-night phone calls, email threads, and sharing documents to coordinate the move.
-I'd say most of the stress has come from the fact that I have too much control over the situation and I have no idea what I am doing.
+I'd say most of the stress has come from the fact that I feel I have too much control over the situation and I have no idea what I am doing!
 I was initially hoping I'd provide dates and they would provide itineraries for me to pick.
 In reality, I've done most of the planning and handing it to them for approval.
-I was hoping that packing was the only agency I needed to exert for the move.
+Packing was the only agency I wanted to exert for the move.

 It's very odd to boil your life down to two oversized suitcases and a massive 40L travel backpack.
 It's not a case of "you learn what